monadli/ftl/README.md

 (pi:3.14159, e:2.71828) -> e == 2.71828
 ```
 ### Functional Tuple as Data Structure
 A functional tuple can be seen as a data structure as well.
-This is because in the end of computation, the result of a functional tuple is a value tuple with element asseccsible either sequencially as a list with sequential tuple selector, such as `_0`, `_1`, etc., or as a map with identifier selector.
+This is because in the end of computation, the result of a functional tuple is a value tuple with element accessible either sequentially as a list with sequential tuple selector, such as `_0`, `_1`, etc., or as a map with identifier selector.

 ### Implicit Whole Tuple Selector
 Besides the tuple selectors defined above, the whole value tuple will be applied to the expression of each tuple element when it is not an element selector.
 In other words, expression of any non-tuple element selector is a whole tuple selector.